FEX-Emu/FEX/Readme.md

 # FEX - Fast x86 emulation frontend
 FEX allows you to run x86 and x86-64 binaries on an AArch64 host, similar to qemu-user and box86.
 It has native support for a rootfs overlay, so you don't need to chroot, as well as some thunklibs so it can forward things like GL to the host.
-FEX presents a Linux 5.0 interface to the guest, and supports both AArch64 and x86-64 as hosts.
+FEX presents a Linux 5.0+ interface to the guest, and supports only AArch64 as a host.
 FEX is very much work in progress, so expect things to change.